Murder of Kate Bushell: Cold case investigations

-Despite their high profile the cases eventually went cold, with both investigations remaining open.
+Despite its high-profile, the case eventually went cold, with the investigation remaining open.

 Investigators found that a number of bright orange fibres had been left at or near the scene of Bushell's murder, and police continue to appeal for the public to come forward if they know of anyone who owned such orange clothing at the time.
 In 2014, it was revealed that these fibres had been contaminated in 1999 with purple fibres from a lab technician when the evidence was examined as part of a forensic review.
 This led to fears that a prosecution would no longer be possible, but police responded in 2014 by saying that it was still possible as some evidence was unaffected.

-Over time, the cases have been speculatively linked to a number of known killers.
-In 2001, the two murders were linked to Philip Smith in the press, after he killed three women randomly in Birmingham.
+Over time, the case has been speculatively linked to a number of known killers.
+In 2001, the murder was linked to Philip Smith in the press, after he killed three women randomly in Birmingham.
 It was said that he regularly visited Devon and Cornwall with the fairground he worked for, and had a sister who lived in Exeter.
 In 2012, possible links between Bushell's murder and serial killer David Burgess (responsible for the Beenham murders) were investigated after it was discovered that he had been released from prison between 1996 and 1998, a time period in which Bushell was killed.
 No links were found to either of these killers.

 New leads were investigated after a 20th anniversary appeal on Bushell's murder in 2017, but they did not lead anywhere.
 Detectives remained convinced that Bushell's killer had a local connection due to the location of the crime scene, which was an isolated rural spot mainly used as a cut-through and by local dog walkers.
 Detectives have also highlighted how the killer would have taken a knife with him that day to the scene, showing he set out to cause harm.

-In October 2018, it was revealed that a partial DNA profile of the killer of Bryant had been isolated during a 2016 forensic review of the case.
-Detectives said that it could be used to eliminate suspects quickly, and revealed that they were re-testing some of the 6,000 people who had their DNA tested in the original investigation (the police had to destroy previous DNA evidence they had in 2013 due to a change in the law).
-It was also announced that three suspects arrested in the initial investigation had now been eliminated forensically.
-It was also said that three men of interest in the Bryant murder had still not been identified: the scruffy, bearded driver of the white van seen following her out of the garage, the man seen talking to her beside the chapel shortly before she was killed (the last known sighting of her), and a clean-shaven man wearing "normal clothes" who was seen by a farmer walking through a field away from the scene, which the farmer said was very unusual.